omarfarouk311/Database-Replication-Demo/README.md

 This repository contains a demonstration of a PostgreSQL database cluster setup.
-The cluster consists of one master node and three replica nodes, with different configurations for synchronous and asynchronous replication.
+The cluster consists of one master node and three replica nodes, with different configurations for synchronous and asynchronous replication using WAL streaming method.
 This setup is ideal for testing high availability and load balancing in a PostgreSQL environment.

 ## Cluster Configuration